turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 - Your PM will split your team up to focus on each area of the project.
   - Front-end team
   - Back-end team
+  - Documentation/Planning team
+    - For teams of 5 this will be a team of 1.
+The team of 4 will need to build this into their plans.

 - Each team will use a Miro board to brainstorm ideas
 - Delegate people to set up a GitHub organization, add other members, and set up the initial repos